pedrocor12/LeetCode/README.md

 # Interview Preparation

-### The following repo was created with the intention of documenting the journey into algorithmetic mastery ("Currently in Javascript but more languages will be added")
+### The following repo was created with the intention of documenting the journey into algorithmetic mastery

 ## Javascript